Radiant Historia: Sales

 Upon its release, Radiant Historia debuted in sixth place in game sales charts with over 32,800 units, being the second highest new release following Fallout: New Vegas.
 It sold through just under 44% of its initial shipment.
 By the end of the year, the game had sold over 56,500 units.
 Upon its North American debut, the game reached the top of DS sales charts.
 The following month, the game had dropped to third place.

 Perfect Chronology debuted in Japan at #1, selling 21,429 units and pushing Nintendo Switch exclusive Arms to #2 after two weeks at the top of the charts.
 According to data from North America's NPD Group, the game was the third best-selling 3DS game in the region during February 2018.
 In the United Kingdom, Perfect Chronology entered the 3DS gaming charts at eighth place.

 Accolades

-In IGN's "Best of 2011" awards, the game was nominated for the "Best 3DS/DS Story" and "Best 3DS/DS Role-Playing Game" awards.
+In IGNs "Best of 2011" awards, the game was nominated for the "Best 3DS/DS Story" and "Best 3DS/DS Role-Playing Game" awards.
 Nintendo Life gave it an honourable mention for their Game of the Year award.
 RPGFan gave it the "Best Traditional RPG" award (tied with The Legend of Heroes: Trails in the Sky), while editor Neal Chandran chose it as his pick for the "Best RPG" award.
 Game Informer gave it the "Best Old-School Homage" award.
 Samantha Nelson of The A.V.
 Club chose it as her staff pick for Game of the Year.
 RPGamer chose the game as Third Place for the RPG of the Year award.